-- Do you want to sign up to a new fixed term?
-There may be costs for this, particularly if you rent through an agent.
+- □ Do you want to sign up to a new fixed term?
 If not, you will be on a 'rolling periodic tenancy'.
 This means you carry on as before but with no fixed term - your tenancy agreement should say how much notice you must give the landlord if you want to leave the property - one month's notice is typical.
 Shelter publishes advice on how you can end your tenancy. - □ Your landlord might want to increase your rent.
 Your landlord can increase your rent by agreement, or as set out in your tenancy agreement, or by following a procedure set out in law.